BakhturinaPolina/billionaire_novels_rating_predictor/src/stage06_labeling/openrouter_experiments/prompts.md

 ---

-## Version 3: Romance-Aware Prompt
+## Version 3: Romance-Aware Prompt (CURRENTLY USED IN OPENROUTER MODULE)

+**✅ This is the current prompt used in the OpenRouter experiments module.**

-This is a romance-specific prompt designed for modern romantic fiction.
+This romance-specific prompt is designed for modern romantic fiction.
 It produces a single short label (2-6 words) with enhanced romance-relevant disambiguation rules.
+It includes support for representative document snippets for improved precision.

 ### System Prompt